Art Directors

 Art directors who channel Mexico's ancient pyramids, colonial grandeur, and vibrant folk colour into production design that has captivated Hollywood for decades.

-An art director shapes the complete visual identity of a film or television production, translating a director's vision into tangible environments.
-Mexico offers one of the world's richest visual palettes — from the ancient pyramids of Teotihuacán and the colonial splendour of Oaxaca and Guanajuato to Mexico City's Art Deco and modernist architecture, the Yucatán's jungle-shrouded Maya ruins, and Baja California's desert-meets-ocean landscapes.
+Here is how this works in practice.
+An art director shapes the complete look of a film or television production, translating a director's vision into tangible environments.
+Mexico gives one of the world's richest visual palettes — from the ancient pyramids of Teotihuacán and the colonial splendour of Oaxaca and Guanajuato to Mexico City's Art Deco and modernist build style, the Yucatán's jungle-shrouded Maya ruins, and Baja California's desert-meets-ocean landscapes.

+Here is the short of it.
 We connect you with Mexican art directors who carry forward a proud cinematic tradition — from the Golden Age of Mexican cinema through Roma and Spectre.
-With Baja Studios' legendary 17-million-gallon ocean tank (Titanic, Master and Commander), Estudios Churubusco (Latin America's largest with 10 stages), and the EFICINE production incentive plus state-level support, our network delivers world-class creative talent with competitive below-the-line costs and USD-friendly transactions.
+With Baja Studios' legendary 17-million-gallon ocean tank (Titanic, Master and Commander), Estudios Churubusco (Latin America's largest with 10 stages), and the EFICINE production incentive plus state-level support, our network delivers top-tier creative talent with competitive below-the-line costs and USD-friendly transactions.

 Complete Art Direction Services